ECE Staff Members

 Stefanie Malinoski is the Program Coordinator for the Office of Early College Programs where she is responsible for maintaining program records and ECE professional development workshops.
 Stefanie also manages the instructor certification process.
 Stefanie attended the University of Connecticut where she earned a Bachelor's degree in Communications and a Master's degree from the University's Neag School of Education specializing in Higher Education and Student Affairs.

-Magdalena Narozniak - Program Assistant
+Magdalena Narozniak - Program Coordinator

 Research and Development

-Magdalena Narozniak is the Program Assistant for Research and Development and assists in the planning, development, and evaluation of program objectives and activities.
+Magdalena Narozniak is the Program Coordinator for Research and Development and assists in the planning, development, and evaluation of program objectives and activities.
 Besides conducting studies and preparing analytical reports, Magda serves as a resource for staff and others regarding program information and research on concurrent enrollment partnerships.
 In addition to research, she is a primary contact person for developing programs at the high school level.
 Magda earned her Bachelor's Degree from Fordham University in Political Science and International/Intercultural Studies and her Master's Degree from Jacobs University (Bremen, Germany) in International Relations, with a focus on qualitative and quantitative statistical analysis.
 She is currently pursuing a JD at the UConn School of Law.

 Jessica Parker – Program Assistant